Physical Activity and COPD

 - Participate in a pulmonary rehabilitation program.

-Do you have questions and concerns about sexual activity during treatment?
+Do you have questions and concerns about managing exertion during sexual activity?
 Here are some suggestions »